 Day Three: Cruise Around the Bosphorus

-You’ve had a decent tour of the popular tourist destinations of Istanbul, now it’s time to check out the darling little neighborhoods that dot the banks of the Bosphorus and are outside of the usual tourist track.
+You’ve had a decent tour of the popular tourist destinations of Istanbul.
+Now it’s time to check out the darling little neighborhoods that dot the banks of the Bosphorus and are outside of the usual tourist track.

-If you’re looking for a hipster chic neighborhood with funky art galleries and pubs…
+If you’re looking for a hipster-chic neighborhood with funky art galleries and pubs…

-Get on the Kadiköy ferry which departs every 20 minutes and it a quick 25-minute ride to the Asian side of the city.
+Get on the Kadiköy ferry which departs every 20 minutes and is a quick 25-minute ride to the Asian side of the city.
 The Kadiköy neighborhood is the “hipster” neighborhood with streets lined with funky art galleries, themed bars, and quirky shops.
 It’s where the young, hip, and slightly emo kids of Istanbul hang out.

 If you’re looking for the “hip industrial district” scene where the young and elite sip fancy coffee concoctions…

 Head to the Karaköy neighborhood.
-Start with the Istanbul Modern Museum where an eclectic collection of paintings, video, and interactive art pieces are exquisitely displayed.
+Start with the Istanbul Modern Museum where an eclectic collection of paintings, videos, and interactive art pieces are exquisitely displayed.
 The museum is much larger than it looks from the outside and will take a few hours to explore in its entirety.

-Museum browsing is always exhausting so after you’ve covered the main floor and the basement, you can head to the little museum cafe for a coffeeand lovely sea views.
+Museum browsing is always exhausting, so after you’ve covered the main floor and the basement, you can head to the little museum cafe for a coffee and lovely sea views.

-As you sit, consider how differently people are dressed in these neighborhoods as compared to the area around the Blue Mosque and within the walls of the Grand Bazaar; half shirts will far outnumber head coverings.
+As you sit, consider how different people are dressed in these neighborhoods as compared to the area around the Blue Mosque and within the walls of the Grand Bazaar; half shirts will far outnumber head coverings.

-Kılıç Ali Paşa Mescidi Sk. street only gets more popular as the sun sets so if you’re up for it, stay for dinner, overpriced drinks, bumping music, and a lively atmosphere.
+Kılıç Ali Paşa Mescidi Sk. street only gets more popular as the sun sets.
+So, if you’re up for it, stay for dinner, overpriced drinks, bumping music, and a lively atmosphere.
 Pim Karaköy has the best wine pours and cheapest beers around and it’s close enough to the action while still being able to carry on a conversation.

 If you’re looking for an upscale experience and a more “western” vibe…